Master Services Agreement

 The Parties’ mutual consent for the change shall be effective upon the execution of a change order to the applicable SOW (hereinafter referred to as “Change Order”)

 This Agreement shall remain in full force and effect commencing from Effective Date until terminated by either of the Parties as provided in Section 2(b).

-Either Party may terminate this Agreement by giving an advance written notice of three months, with or without assigning any reason.
+Either Party may terminate this Agreement by giving an advance written notice of three months, with or without assigning any reasons.

-Either Party may terminate this Agreement at any time if (A) the other Party materially breaches any of its obligations hereunder and such breach has not been cured within thirty (30) days followed by serving of a written notice by the suffering Party specifying the nature of the breach; or (B) any assignment is made of the other Party’s business for the benefit of its creditors, or if a petition of bankruptcy is filed by or against the other Party, or if a receiver or similar officer is appointed to take charge of all or part of the other Party’s property, or if the other Party is adjudicated as bankrupt or if the financial position of the other Party deteriorates.
+Either Party may terminate this Agreement at any time if (A) the other Party materially breaches any of its obligations hereunder and such breach has not been cured within forty five (45) days followed by serving of a written notice by the suffering Party specifying the nature of the breach; or (B) any assignment is made of the other Party’s business for the benefit of its creditors, or if a petition of bankruptcy is filed by or against the other Party and is not vacated within forty five (45) days, or if a receiver or similar officer is appointed to take charge of all or part of the other Party’s property, or if the other Party is adjudicated as bankrupt or if the financial position of the other Party deteriorates.

 ii.
 TERMINATION OF SOW

 Either Party may terminate a SOW at any time, if the other Party materially breaches any of its obligations thereunder and such breach has not been cured within thirty (30) days followed by serving of a written notice by the suffering party, specifying the nature of the breach.
 Termination of a SOW shall not affect nor result in termination of this Agreement or any other active SOW.

 c.
 CONSEQUENCES OF TERMINATION